oshears/adv-ml-2020-snn-project/index.md

 Researchers believe that spiking neural networks (SNNs) are a suitable alternative because of their energy efficiency and event-driven architectures [3].
 However, more research is required on SNNs to determine the best neural models, encoding methods and training techniques for their use in applications such as image processing applications.

 Our group expands on the research of Deng et al. (2020) in comparing ANNs to SNNs for image classification tasks [4].
 Deng et al. (2020) compare ANNs to SNNs by comparing their accuracy in classifying samples from the MNIST benchmark.
-Our group reimplements the tests performed in BindsNET [5] using different neural models, encoding methods, and training techniques to study how these factors affect the SNN model accuracy.
+Our group reimplements these tests in the BindsNET framework [5] using different neural models, encoding methods, and training techniques to study how these factors affect the SNN model accuracy.

 # Project Resources
 - [Project Report]()